tim-klug/Saml2Core/SAML2Core/README.md

     //************************************************************

-    // Force Authentication (optional) - if you are requiring users to log into the Idp every time. options.ForceAuthn = true;
+    // Force Authentication (optional) - if you are requiring users to log into the Idp every time.
+Default is set to true options.ForceAuthn = true;

-    // Service Provider Properties (optional) - These set the appropriate tags in the metadata.xml file options.ServiceProvider.ServiceName = "My Test Site";
+    // Service Provider Properties (optional) - These set the appropriate tags in the metadata.xml file options.ServiceProvider.ApplicationProductionURL = "https://my.la.gov"; // this will create a production signin endpoint on the Idp side.
+This will be used when deployed to your production site options.ServiceProvider.ApplicationStageURL = "https://dev.my.la.gov"; //this will create a stage signin endpoint on the Idp side.
+This will be used when deployed to your stage site options.ServiceProvider.ServiceName = "My Test Site";
     options.ServiceProvider.Language = "en-US";
     options.ServiceProvider.OrganizationDisplayName = "Louisiana State Government";